sukritsangvong/HackathonNotebook/README.md

 -  Identify demographic features of a district that could be used to distinguish districts with a high filing rate from districts with a low filing rate?

-####Exlpaination on the outputs
+#### Exlpaination on the outputs

-ratio_frequency: the output shows the number of fillings
+ratio_frequency: shows the number of fillings on all districts(43 to 69) and the number of fillings in Ratio over 100,000

+demographic_model: shows the demographics and the identification of high(1) and low(0) with the frequency of the filling in color

+#### Reflection

+There are A LOT that can be improved on my part.
+The primary things that I got from this competition are the basis of R, the understanding of federal civil cases data, the pain of data collection(on demographic), and what it takes to come up with a conclusion under the lens of a statistician.